Program prerequisite requirements: Licensure as a Nurse Assistant (LNA) in New Hampshire, BLS/CPR.

 Students integrate nursing knowledge with liberal arts courses that focus on life and social sciences, humanities, mathematics, and English to grow personally and professionally.
 Many students complete the general education courses prior to admission into the nursing program.
 Students must successfully complete 68-69 college credits to meet graduation requirements for the Associate of Science Degree in Nursing.

 Students must earn a grade of B- (80%) or higher in each nursing course to progress within the program.
 Required science courses (Anatomy and Physiology I and II, Microbiology) and the liberal arts courses must be completed with a minimum grade of “C”.
-Introduction to Psychology, Human Development, and science courses must be current within five (5) years or admission to the nursing program.
+Introduction to Psychology, Human Development, and science courses must be current within eight (8) years of admission to the nursing program.
 The science and liberal arts courses may be transferred to RVCC from another college with a grade of “C” or better.
 The nursing program courses must be completed within five (5) years of the date of entry into the first nursing course.

 Students will be required to take and pass a basic med-math exam in the first nursing course.
 A student who does not earn a 100% on this exam by the third attempt cannot progress in the program.
 Students participate in mandatory ATI assessment each semester and NCLEX Readiness Examinations while in the program.
 At the end of the nursing program all students will attend a NCLEX review course.
 A fee is assessed for this testing and review course through your tuition charges.